willtp87/in-your-voices/README.md

 * [Configuration](./docs/config.md)
 * [Voices](./docs/voices.md)

+### Data Export

+The data stored in this app may be of great sentimental value.
+It can be exported by accessing the files through normal means:

+* macOS: finder
+* Windows: itunes
+* linux: libimobiledevice

 ## Disclaimer

 This app was built to help one family.
 Its author is a software developer and not a child educator.